Key takeaways

 Diarrhea is a well-documented Ozempic side effect.
 Around 9% of people experience diarrhea while on Ozempic, according to controlled trials in people with Type 2 diabetes.

-Ozempic works by slowing down the digestive process, which changes how the stomach and intestines work.
+Ozempic works by slowing down the digestive process, which can change how the stomach and intestines work.
 Therefore, Ozempic may affect how food is absorbed, sometimes leading to diarrhea.
-In some cases, changes in gut movement may trigger a reflex that causes more frequent bowel movements.
+Some people may notice diarrhea more during dose increases, while others experience it throughout treatment.

 Gastrointestinal side effects can vary from person to person.
 By paying attention to these symptoms, you may be able to better recognize how your body reacts to the medication.